ppy/osu-wiki/wiki/Skinning/Interface/en.md

 Notes:

-- This is used when the player presses the smoke key.
+- This element is used when the player presses the smoke key.
   - By default, the smoke key is binded to `C`.

 ---